Last Tap Dance in Springfield

 "Last Tap Dance in Springfield" is the twentieth episode of the eleventh season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 7, 2000.
 In the episode, Lisa decides to sign up for tap dancing lessons after being inspired by a film about a girl who enters a tango contest and wins.
 Meanwhile, Bart and Milhouse hide out at the mall to escape going to summer camp.

-"Last Tap Dance in Springfield" was written by Julie Thacker, who based it on her own experiences with dance classes.
+"Last Tap Dance in Springfield" was written by Julie Thacker, who based it on her own experiences with dance classes, and directed by Nancy Kruse.

 The episode has received mixed reviews from critics.

 Plot

 On a trip to the mall, Homer sees an optometrist to get his eyes examined and gets laser surgery after rejecting a number of eyeglasses.
-After the surgery, Homer rejects the optometrist's advice to take eye drops to keep his eyes from crusting over.
-While he is temporarily blinded, he gets tricked into driving to the liquor store to buy Jack Daniel's and "a carton of smokes" for Dolph, Jimbo, and Kearney by Kearney impersonating Marge's voice.
+After the surgery, Homer rejects the optometrist's advice to take eye drops to keep his eyes from crusting over, which he dismisses as an "add-on", shortly before his eyes do indeed crust over.
+While he is temporarily blinded, he gets tricked into driving to the liquor store to buy Jack Daniel's and "a carton of smokes" for Dolph, Jimbo, and Kearney, with the latter of trio impersonating Marge's voice.

 At the same time, Marge and Lisa find items for Bart's school camping trip.
 While watching the film Tango de La Muerte at the mall's cineplex, Lisa identifies with the main female character, a bookworm named "Lisabella" whom the tango champion asks to be his partner and with whom he then falls in love.
-This inspires Lisa to enroll at a dance school, where she wants to take tango classes.
-She is pushed into tap lessons by an obnoxious former child star named Vicki Valentine.
-Lisa's hopes of being a dancer are crushed when she finds that she is the worst dancer there, even being out-performed by Ralph Wiggum.
+This inspires Lisa to enroll at a dance school, where she wants to take tango classes, however is pushed into tap lessons by the school's owner, an obnoxious former child star named Vicki Valentine.
+Lisa's hopes of being a dancer are crushed when she finds that she is the worst dancer there, even being out-performed by Ralph Wiggum, and does not get any useful advice from Vicki about what she is doing wrong.
 She continues to attend the tap classes because she does not want to upset Homer and Marge.